mbahcliff/House-price-prediction/README.md

 ## Introduction

 Consider a real estate company that wants to predict the prices of different houses  of unit area using some indepent features.
 The company intends to use this data to creat a system that helps predict the price of housing based on the independent variables which includes: housing age, distance to the nearest MRT station, number of convenience stores, latitude and longitude
-A predictive algorithm such as linear regression can be used to
+A simple predictive machine learning algorithm such as linear regression can be used to build the model.

 ## Essentially, the company wants —